-We asked the adults at each of our Sunday congregations to complete a short survey about their work.
-Many thanks if you were one of them!
+In March 2019, we asked the adults at each of our Sunday congregations to complete a short anonymous survey about their work.
+Many thanks if you were one of the 300 who responded!

 Here are some of the highlights:

-- Just over 300 responded, of which two thirds identified themselves as paid workers, either employed or self-employed.
-The remainder were retired (23%), full-time homemakers (5%) or between jobs (2%), so our church seems to reflect the working patterns of Britain in general
+- Two thirds identified themselves as paid workers, either employed or self-employed.
+The remainder were retired (23%), full-time homemakers (5%) or between jobs (2%).
+So our church family seems to reflect the working patterns of Britain in general.

-- Among the paid workers, the majority (58%) are aware of other Christians in their workplace, but only 17% meet regularly with them; there is potential to encourage more workplace Christian groups
+- Among the paid workers, the majority (58%) are aware of other Christians in their workplace, but only 17% meet up regularly with them.
+There is potential to encourage more workplace Christian groups.

-- 65% of the paid workers commute beyond Maidenhead at least some of the time; this shows that we are regularly interacting with people far beyond the borders of our town
+- 65% of the paid workers commute beyond Maidenhead at least some of the time.
+This shows that we are regularly interacting with people far beyond the borders of our own town.